MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/opportunity-kanban-view.md

     It also shows a count of opportunity cards in that lane.
 At any given point, only the first 10 records/cards will be shown in any lane.
 If there are more than 10 opportunity cards in a lane, for example, 50, the count shows 10/50.
 To see more cards, scroll down in the lane.
 When you scroll down, the count changes to show 20/50, and so on.

--  Selecting the card title opens the opportunity record/form.
+-  Selecting the card title opens the opportunity Main form.
+The Main form also opens When you move cards across business process flow stages.
+When you close the Main form, the whole Kanban view is refreshed.

--  The card fields are editable.
-You can quickly change details for the three fields of an opportunity record that are shown in the card.
+-  The card fields are editable inline.
+You can quickly change details for the three fields of an opportunity record right from the card.

     > [!div class="mx-imgBorder"]
     > ![Editable fields on the opportunity card](media/editable-fields-opportunity-card.png "Editable fields on the opportunity card")